 ESSG is strongly interdisciplinary, comfortable developing both methodology and application.
-You can find us tinkering with "what works in the field," but we are a methodologically inclined group comfortable stretching contours of systems science.
+You can find us tinkering with "what works in the field," while stretching the contours of systems science.
 At our heart, we are motivated to bring systems engineering to investigations of the earth and environment.

 Participants come from many pedagogical areas including EAPS, EECS, Mathematics, and Mechanical and Aerospace Engineering.
 For example, here are a few who attended Z. Li's talk on his project work--